 To import multi-level cost codes to the Project level Admin tool.

 The Project level Admin tool provides users with 'Admin' level permission with the ability to create multi-level cost code structures that can be used to manage, report and track budgets associated with a Procore construction project.
 The cost code structure in Procore supports up to five (5) levels (a.k.a., tiers, levels of detail, codes and so on).
-This hierarchical structure provides Procore's clients with a significant amount of flexibility for defining company and project cost code structure(s).
+This hierarchical structure provides Procore's clients with a significant amount of flexibility for defining the company and project cost code structure(s).

 Most Procore customers create a two (2) level cost code structure.
-To learn how to import custom cost codes with two (2) level, see Import Custom Cost Codes to a Company and Import Custom Cost Codes to a Project.
+To learn how to import custom cost codes with two (2) levels, see Import Custom Cost Codes to a Company and Import Custom Cost Codes to a Project.